lemdt/CovidShinyModel/README.md

 3) To run locally, open ui.R or server.R in R Studio and press "Run App" on the upper right hand corner.

+## Repo Organization

+The live "production" version of the app is on <a href="https://jpspeng.shinyapps.io/COVIDModel/">https://jpspeng.shinyapps.io/COVIDModel/</a>.
+The code for the "production" version is in the <b>master</b> branch.

+Pre-release versions of the app are on <a href="https://jpspeng.shinyapps.io/COVIDModel/">https://jpspeng.shinyapps.io/COVIDModel1Prerelease/</a> and <a href="https://jpspeng.shinyapps.io/COVIDModel/">https://jpspeng.shinyapps.io/COVIDModel2Prerelease/</a>.
+(Model 1 currently uses a deterministic model while Model 2 uses a Markov model.)
+The code for these versions are in the <b>prerelease</b> branch.

+## Code Organization

+<b>ui.R</b>: standard shiny UI layout

+<b>server.R</b>: standard shiny server file

+<b>helper.R</b>: helper functions for work done in server.R

 ## Development Environment Setup (Python)
+A Python version of the first model is implemented in the folder /dev.

 Some quick instructions for getting dev environment setup for Python parts of the pipeline.

 Install pyenv virtual env